asiryan/HowCuteAmI/README.md

 Python application for face detection and prediction age, gender and face beauty.

 ## Technique
 As you know, the gender, age and beauty of a person is determined by his face.
 After detecting a face to obtain additional information about the face (hair, neck, ears, etc.), the selected area is artificially expanded while maintaining proportions.
-Then the expanded area of the face is cut into a separate image, to which convolutional neural networks are applied in turn to classify the gender, age and predict beauty of the face.
+Then the expanded area of the face is cut into a separate image, to which convolutional neural networks are applied in turn to predict the gender, age and beauty of the face.
 <p align="center"><img width="100%" src="docs/technique_a.jpg" /></p>

 ## Dependencies